gokhvncan/gokhvncan/README.md

 ---

 ## 👨‍💻 About Me
-- 🛡️ Senior Cybersecurity Specialist
+- 🛡️ Cybersecurity Specialist
 - 🎯 Passion for **Offensive Security, Threat Hunting, Incident Response**
-- 🧰 Experienced in **SIEM, Cloud Security, Red/Blue Team Operations**
 - 🚀 Sharing tools & guides for the community

 ---